 There are certainly common sense precautions that can be taken by the elderly and by those who care for them — such as nursing homes, assisted living homes, and in-home care providers — to reduce the likelihood of slip-and-fall and trip-and-fall injuries, including improved lighting, nonslip mats and grab bars in bath and shower areas, slippers and shoes with non-slip soles, and clear walking areas.

 I’m Ed Smith, a Sacramento Personal Injury Attorney with the primary personal injury information site on the web, www.AutoAccident.com.
 If you or someone you love has sustained a TBI or other serious injury in a trip-and-fall incident or a motor vehicle collision, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking at either Yelp or on Avvo, the attorney rating site.